DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 You could also consider [teaching assistant](https://nationalcareers.service.gov.uk/job-profiles/teaching-assistant) and education support roles.
 It can be helpful to gain experience of the English education system before you apply for teaching jobs.
 [Teaching Vacancies](https://teaching-vacancies.service.gov.uk/) lists these jobs.

-For a short-term unpaid placement, you can [request school experience in a primary or secondary school in England](https://schoolexperience.education.gov.uk/).
+For a short-term unpaid placement, you can [get school experience in a primary or secondary school in England](https://schoolexperience.education.gov.uk/).

 ### Salaries and benefits

-Your [salary as a teacher](/is-teaching-right-for-me/teacher-pay-and-benefits) will depend on whether you have QTS, and your level of experience.
+Your [salary as a teacher](/is-teaching-right-for-me/teacher-pay-and-benefits) will depend on whether you have QTS, your level of experience, your school and your location.